gansbrest/gansbrest.github.com/_posts/2013-06-28-history-of-infrastructure-state-at-fastcompany.md

 It's been a big mindset change coming from dedicated servers to the cloud.
 The idea of easily starting machines when you need  and stopping them you don't with one click of the button ( or even in fully automated way with autoscaling ) sounded great but we needed a way to reliably clone servers.
 Fortunately you can solve this prolbem easily (not without it's own consequences) in AWS by creating server images - AMI's.

 Anyways, there we were - migration under the belt, running in the cloud!
-I didn't mention one thing about AMI's - those are byte copies, which means it copies everything you have on the box - configs, releases, passwords etc. It's not always ideal to do it this way, since some parts of the machine meant to by dynamic ( releases is just one example ).
+I didn't mention one thing about AMI's - those are byte copies, which means it copies everything you have on the box - configs, releases, passwords etc. It's not always ideal to do it this way, since some parts of the machine meant to be dynamic ( releases is just one example ).
 Usually you have different machines roles, i.e. different services installed on them ( web server, db server, caching server etc ).
 You have multiple options to support those conditions:

 * build different AMIs for each role